DTS0112/H2L5/docs/index.md

 * The reinvestment Fund ranked Pittsburgh **3rd worst in the country**.
 * Listen to my podcast about living with Martins and Bernies and more.

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Where did the data come from?
+### Where does the data come from?

-The data for the maps, charts, and etc. included in this project come from the following sources.
+The data for the maps, charts, and and other documents included in this project come from the following sources.

 * [NASA](https://nasa.gov/)
 * [USDA](https://usda.gov/)